 The New Charter Building Company provides a property repair, maintenance and improvement service working with a range of external partners and covering the whole of the North West, employing over 200 people and achieving a turnover of £34 million.

 One of our most recent partnerships is with Threshold, based in Oldham who provide housing support to those most in need, strengthening the housing support network available for vulnerable people.

 Newlon Housing Trust is a charitable housing association founded in Hackney in 1968 to provide decent and affordable homes for local people.
 Today we provide more than 7,000 homes across north and east London and we remain as committed as we were in 1968 to supporting the needs of one of the UK’s most diverse communities.
 The Trust is the parent company of the Newlon Group, which includes our partner organisations Outward, Newlon Fusion and Access Homes.

-North Star Housing Group was formed in 2006, and is parent company to Endeavour and Teesdale Housing Associations.
+North Star Housing Group was formed in 2006, and is the parent company to Endeavour and Teesdale Housing Associations.
 Endeavour owns or manages around 2,000 properties across the North East, the bulk of its stock being in the urban areas of the Tees Valley.
 Teesdale owns around 900 homes in the rural area around Barnard Castle.
 Know as an organisation that ‘punches above its weight’, we work hard to provide flexible, innovative and tailored services to a diverse client group.

-We were established in 1971 as Northern Ireland’s strategic housing authority.
+Northern Ireland Housing Executive was established in 1971 as Northern Ireland’s strategic housing authority.
 We offer a range of services to people living in socially rented, privately rented and owner occupied accommodation as well as supporting and working with a number of other public bodies.

 Orbit Group is one of the largest housing groups in the country, providing more than 37,000 high-quality homes to meet a wide range of housing need for families, single people, couples, older people and those needing extra support to live independently.